kubeovn/docs/docs/guide/vpc-qos.en.md

 ## QoS for specific traffic on net1 NIC

 Limit the specific traffic on net1 NIC to 5Mbps and set the priority to 2.
-Here `shard=true`, which means that this QoSPolicy can be used by multiple resources at the same time, and does not allow the modification of the contents of the QoSPolicy in this scenario.
+Here `shared=true`, which means that this QoSPolicy can be used by multiple resources at the same time, and does not allow the modification of the contents of the QoSPolicy in this scenario.

 The QoSPolicy configuration is as follows: